DDMAL/ddmal.github.io/_software/software.md

 * [PyBagithttps](https://github.com/ahankinson/pybagit)

-More code is available on out [GitHub Page](http://github.com/DDMAL).
+More code is available on our [GitHub Page](http://github.com/DDMAL).